epfl-dlab/WikiHist.html/README.md

 ### Option 2: Custom script

-Pros: _allows "lookup" partial download_
+Pros: _allows partial download, e.g., to get revisions for certain articles only_

-Cons: _slower, retry with max value_
+Cons: _slower, maximum number of retries is upper-bounded_

-This solution allows both the full dowload and the partial download of the dataset based in the article ID(s).
+This solution allows both the full dowload and the partial download of the dataset based on the article ID(s).

 #### Install dependencies